Adwaita (design language)

-Adwaita is the design language of the GNOME desktop environment.
+Adwaita is the design language of the GNOME desktop environment GUI interface.
 As an implementation, it exists as the default theme and icon set of the GNOME Shell and Phosh, and as widgets for applications targeting usage in GNOME.
 Adwaita first appeared in 2011 with the release of GNOME 3.0 as a replacement for the design principles used in Clearlooks, and with incremental modernization and refinements, continues with current version releases.

 Until 2021, Adwaita's theme was included as a part of the GTK widget toolkit, but in an effort to further increase independence and divergent release schedules of GTK from that of GNOME, it has since been migrated to libadwaita, which as an overall project, serves to extend GTK's base widgets with those specifically conforming to the GNOME human interface guidelines.

 Development

 Prior to version 3.0, the GNOME desktop environment utilized the Clearlooks theme.
 In October 2008, designers and developers met at the GNOME User Experience Hackfest in Boston.
 During this event, the concept of a GNOME Shell was conceived.
 Some very early mockups were produced that entertained the possibility of differing design from the previous incarnation of GNOME.
 Red Hat designers Jon McCann and Jeremy Perry authored a document, drawn from a broad consensus of collaborative effort, that aimed to set standards and direction for GNOME's design.
 In February 2010, GNOME designers met again, and produced several more publicly-available mockups.

 Also produced from the 2010 meeting was the decision to use Cantarell as the default typeface.
 Cantarell had been designed by Dave Crossland during his studies in the Department of Typography and Graphic Communication at the University of Reading the previous year.
 It was officially added to GNOME Shell in February 2011, and the GNOME Project agreed to maintain and extend the font as needed.

 On January 19, 2011, Carlos Garnacho announced his completion of a tangible GTK theme implementation of Adwaita that could then be utilized by GNOME.

 The first major Linux distribution to ship with GNOME 3.0 and Adwaita as a default was Fedora Linux when it released version 15 on May 24, 2011.

 Due to GTK's strong ties with GNOME, Adwaita's theme had replaced "Raleigh" as the default GTK theme in 2014; however, in preparation for the release of libadwaita, the theme was removed from GTK in favor of a divergent, simpler one on January 14, 2021.
 This clear demarcation allowed for both GNOME, with its own design needs, and GTK, with its need for a simple theme that could be extended by downstream projects, to simultaneously prosper.
 Libadwaita first shipped with the release of GNOME 42.

 With the release of the GNOME 48 Alpha release in January 24th, 2025, it was announced that Cantarell would be replaced as the default font by the brand new font Adwaita Sans, based on the popular font Inter; as well as the default monospaced font switching from Source Code Pro to Adwaita Mono, based on Iosevka.